 About Destiniee Jaram

-Jaram grew up in a suburb 20 miles southwest of Cleveland with her two sisters, mother, and many beloved pit bulls.
-She is an avid lover of saltwater taffy and high-quality journalism.
+Jaram grew up southwest of Cleveland, Ohio, with her family and three beloved pit bulls.
+She is an avid lover of saltwater taffy and Cedar Point.

 Past Work

 Jaram was a fellow of the Association of Health Care Journalists in partnership with the Commonwealth Fund from March 2023 to March 2024.
-She covered Black health in the Charlotte, Mecklenburg County, North Carolina region.
+She covered Black health in Charlotte, Mecklenburg County, North Carolina.

 She graduated from the E.W.
-Scripps School of Journalism at Ohio University with a bachelor's degree in journalism and a minor in African-American studies in Dec.
-2021.
+Scripps School of Journalism at Ohio University with a bachelor's degree in journalism in 2021.

 Previously, Jaram worked as a multi-media reporter for WOUB, a public news station in Athens, Ohio, and freelanced for several online publications.
-She worked as a writer and a department editor for Southeast Ohio magazine.
+While in college, she worked as a writer and a department editor for Southeast Ohio magazine.

 Jaram had a public relations internship with the Mount Zion Historical Preservation Society, collaborating with the National Endowment for the Arts (NEA) throughout college.
 She has received multiple awards and scholarships from many organizations during her four years at Ohio University.